Katherine-Holland/running/README.md

 ## Project Goals
 The website is aimed at bringing together trail runners and facilitating community engagement.
 The aim is to provide an informative experience for trail runners and the option to meet up together via trail running holidays.
+Users can also feel part of the online community in the blog area where they can sign up and read and comment on blog stories.
+They can also find out more from the site owner about trail running holidays organised by the site owner via an about page and a 'find out more' contact form.

 ## User Experience
 I kept the navigation simple and intuitive as this was my first project using Django.
 I created an easy registration process and kept a welcoming design that feels aligned with the outdoors.